wolfm2/openframeworks/assignments/assignment_02.md

 *Debug.app
 ```

-Commit and push the file to the repository
+Add, commit and push the file to the repository

 ## Using GIT in an OSX or Linux terminal:

 ```
   1. copy src and bin/data of any project to the repository
   2. cd YourNewProject		: Type "cd ", drop your new project folder in the terminal, and hit enter.
   3. git add .			: Tells git to track all project files (Repeat steps 1,2 if you add new files)
   4. git commit -am "Message"	: Tells git to create a snapshot of the project.
 Use a descriptive message!